-The assessment framework utilized is a mixed-methods approach using an original holistic data collection model (La Rochelle & Simpson, 2020) that analyzes a range of evidence categorized by a holistic concept of self: The Physical, Mental, Emotional, and Spiritual, collected within four areas of Institutional distinction: Transformational Leadership and Governance, Holistic Services and Supports, Indigenous Ways of Life in Programming and Research, and Indigenous Community Capacity and Relationships.
-MENTAL: We Think (reflection, critical analysis, and case studies) EMOTIONAL: We Feel (reflection, introspection, and observations) SPIRITUAL: We Believe (futures planning, goal development, dreams, ceremony, stories, teachings)
+The assessment framework utilized is a mixed-methods approach using an original holistic data collection model (La Rochelle & Simpson, 2020) that analyzes a range of evidence categorized by a holistic concept of self:The Physical, Mental, Emotional, and Spiritual, collected within four areas of Institutional distinction: Transformational Leadership and Governance, Holistic Services and Supports, Indigenous Ways of Life in Programming and Research, and Indigenous Community Capacity and Relationships.

 Living Indigenization is a collective responsibility, as is assessing the progress and performance of this plan.

 The following groups are accountable for actions and assessment within the four areas of Institutional distinction: